xyuancs/xyuancs.github.io/index.md

 ### Award

-- Dean's Award for Excellence in Research by an Early Career Researcher, Faculty of IT, Monash University.
+- Dean's Award for Excellence in Research by an Early Career Researcher, Faculty of IT, Monash University, 2020.
 - Best Paper Award, IEEE DSC, 2019.
 - Best Paper Award, IEEE MSN 2015.